jnfrncs/iox_c91xx_ping_app/README.md

 Import the package.tar file (should be less than 20Mb) into DNAC as an IOX app, or deploy it directly into the AP using ioxclient.

+In case of a direct upload by using ioxclient, the file activation.json is required to define the NAT/PAT option in the networking stack between the AP and the container.

+ioxclient --profile AP9120I.5130 application install iox_basic_app package.dir/package.tar

+ioxclient --profile AP9120I.5130 application activate iox_basic_app --payload activation.json

+ioxclient --profile AP9120I.5130 application start iox_basic_app

 #

 In case you are really impatient, do not build the package yourself, you can impport the package.tar file available here directly into DNAC app repository.
 (Provision -> IOT Services)